The more people are in a photo, the more complex the image. This means that a group photoshoot is a challenge, mainly if you photograph large groups.

 Arranging a large group takes a significant amount of time.
 If you have a composition in mind, you can work more efficiently.
 And you’ll have happier, less impatient subjects.

 Group photo composition starts with the location.
-Of course, the location needs to be large enough to accommodate the entire group.
+Of course, the place needs to be large enough to accommodate everyone.
 But what else should you look for?

 Consider elements in the environment that will allow the group to be on different levels.
-By having multiple rows, you go beyond the all the heads in a straight line pose.
+By having multiple rows, you can create a more exciting composition.

 Things like stairs, benches, large boulders and other items can help fit everyone in.
 Props have the possibility of giving you the best help when it comes to group photoshoots.